 My kids LOVE visiting farms!
-My preschooler loves feeding and petting the animals, helping with farm chores, and harvesting the crops.
-After a visit to the farm, it is always fun to continue the learning at home!
+My preschooler loves feeding and petting the animals, helping with farm chores, and harvesting crops.
+After a visit to the farm, it is always fun to continue learning at home!

 Here are some easy and FUN farm preschool learning activities to do with your children!

 We use a lot of home-made books to help build early literacy skills.
 Often the books in the stores and libraries are too advanced for my young reader.
 I want to provide him with books at his level so that he can feel confident and successful as a reader.

 I am homeschooling my preschooler because I want him exposed to a variety of academic materials in a playful, hands-on learning way.
 We include reading in our EVERY DAY learning.
 I try to make at least one home-made book with him each week.
 Some are more kid-made, and some are more Mommy Made and kid assembled.
 It all depends on his mood, the materials we have on hand, and the goals for the week

 This home-made book is a highly predictable text.
 The clues change, but the picture helps my preschooler easily read the animal name.
 I encourage him to point to the word A and the animal name as he reads it.
 Re-enforcing the connection between spoken words and printed words.
 Because he is interested in the farm, it is also highly motivational.